MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-B-Consumer-Product-Safety-Act-Regulations/part-1211-Safety-Standard-Automatic-Residential-Garage-Door-Operators/subpart-A-The-Standard/section-1211.10.md

 (i) A photoelectric sensor shall comply with the Normal Operation Tests per § 1211.11(a) through (c); and

-(ii) An edge sensor shall comply with the Normal Operation Test, per § 1211.12(a).
+(ii) An edge sensor shall comply with the applicable Normal Operation Test, per § 1211.12(a).

 (iii) There shall be no water on uninsulated live parts of a line voltage circuit.